Content

 To render a specific chessboard position within an html page, you simply have to write it in FEN notation, and enclose the result in a <c:chess> tag.

-In this case however, you must not specify the complete FEN, but only the first part corresponding to the position of pieces on the board.
+In this case however, you do not have to specify the complete FEN, but only the first part corresponding to the position of pieces on the board (the extra fields can be given but are ignored by the parser as long as they match the FEN specification).
 For instance, the FEN of the starting position is given by

 rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1